Portraits of Prosperity

 “I have neuropathy in the legs from heavy metal poisoning, tinnitus from all the shooting and heavy equipment.
 She was an expert at knowing those services,” he said.

-Beyond the medical services, David was also to get college tuition support for his daughters.
+Beyond the medical services, David was also able to get college tuition support for his daughters.

 David recognizes that veterans often pass up on services or try to tough it out unnecessarily.
 His best advice for anybody who served in the armed forces is to ask questions and see what’s out there.
 Even just by enrolling, veterans are helping their brothers and sisters at arms by showing up and being counted.